Forklift Battery Guide

 Proper charging, handling and maintenance can extend your forklift batteries' life spans and ensure your forklifts operate effectively.
 Investing in high-quality batteries keeps your forklifts working when you need them to.

 Fitzgerald Equipment Company offers top-quality electric forklift batteries from the EnerSys product line.
-We have been providing trusted equipment since 1962, and we're committed to delivering excellent customer service.
+We have been providing trusted equipment since 1962, and we're committed to delivering excellent customer service for businesses in Illinois and Wisconsin.
 We treat each client like a member of our family and ensure we match them with the products that meet their needs.
 Contact us to learn more and purchase batteries for your forklift fleet.

 YOUR NEAREST LOCATION